Generic selectors

 There are, however, several problems with using this to claim that God forbids marriage to an unbeliever.
 The first is that this did not apply to all pagan peoples.
 God was concerned with those nations specifically listed in verse 1 because they were acutely wicked and He planned to destroy them for that reason, not just so that the ancient Israelites could have their land.
 In other words, God singled them out from other nations for destruction and did not want ancient Israel to have any dealings with them.
 Other nations were treated quite differently:

-Those nations listed in Deuteronomy 7:1 were singled out for destruction; however, God differentiated those nations that were “very far off” and allowed the ancient Israelites to either make peace with them or to destroy the men and keep the women for servants or wives.
+Those nations listed in Deuteronomy 7:1 were singled out for destruction; however, God differentiated those nations that were “very far from you” and allowed the ancient Israelites to either make peace with them or to destroy the men and keep the women for servants or wives.

 Sadly, one of the main reasons for marrying outside the Body of Christ is of the difficulty finding a truly converted and suitable mate.
 There are many obstacles these days, including the scattered locations of brethren and significant doctrinal differences among believers.
 It is interesting that those who are opposed to anyone marrying an unbeliever fail to consider that Joseph, the youngest son of Jacob, married an Egyptian or that David and Jesus Christ were descended from Ruth, a Moabitess.